NotMrCitrix/GenPSiteTestProposial/README.md

 Finally, click on the button “PATCH” to run the patch on the apps and wait until it’s done.

+ **6. OPEN THE APPS THROUGH THEIR .EXE and NOT FROM Creative Cloud directly;**

+Be aware that you are free to pin apps and open them from the taskbar, start, .exe, shortcut, etc. The important part is: Don’t open CC just to click OPEN on Photoshop, for example.

+Everything should be working now!
+End of Guide.

+# Tips

 ⚠️Possible Problem & Solution - Step 5

 ⚠️ If you’re having issues opening it, turn AntiVirus OFF and try again; however, don’t forget to turn it back ON after it’s patched.

  💁‍♂️ Every time the apps get updated, you must apply the “Patch” on the respective apps again.

-6. OPEN THE APPS THROUGH THEIR .EXE and NOT FROM Creative Cloud directly;

-Be aware that you are free to pin apps and open them from the taskbar, start, .exe, shortcut, etc. The important part is: Don’t open CC just to click OPEN on Photoshop, for example.

-Everything should be working now!
-End of Guide.